 Currently, variations are equally distributed among visitors.
 For example, if you have three different variations in an experiment (including the baseline), one out of every three visitors will randomly see each variation.

-How can I change the significance level of my experiment?
+How can I change the significance thresholds for my company?

 How can I segment the traffic and determine who sees an experiment?